 Castor oil is used for healing wounds due to its anti-inflammatory properties.
-Ricinoleic acid in castor oil reduces inflammation of the lip pimple.
+Ricinoleic acid in castor oil reduces inflammation of the lip pimple and can inhibit growth in the bacteria that cause acne.
 Apply a drop or two of castor oil on the pimple and leave it overnight.
 Rinse off the next morning.

 7. Benzoyl Peroxide

-Benzoyl peroxide kills the bacteria related to lip pimples.
+Benzoyl peroxide kills the bacteria which causes lip pimples.
 It comes in the form of cleansers, gels, creams and soaps.
 You could use benzoyl peroxide in your morning and evening skincare routine.
 It can cause drying but can be controlled with a good moisturizer.

 8. Dermatologic Treatments